Ekumen-OS/beluga/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit)](https://github.com/pre-commit/pre-commit)
 [![License Apache-2.0](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](LICENSE)

+> [!TIP]
+> For the latest stable version of our codebase, please refer to the [release](https://github.com/Ekumen-OS/beluga/tree/release) branch.
+> If you are interested in ongoing development and cutting-edge features, the [main](https://github.com/Ekumen-OS/beluga/tree/main) branch is the place to be.

 ## Overview

 Beluga is an extensible C++17 library with a ground-up implementation of the Monte Carlo Localization (MCL) family of estimation algorithms featuring:

-- A modular design based on orthogonal components that can be merged together using the mixin pattern.
+- A modular design based on orthogonal components.
 - Emphasis on the prevention of regressions and facilitation of code improvements through test coverage.
 - Semi-automated benchmarks that can be used to validate different configurations.